ssbsukirat/medicine/Gastroenterology/Hepatobiliary/Cirrhosis Complications.md

 * 1/3 with varices have bleeding
 * Factor predicting bleeding
 	* severity of cirrhosis (Child-Pugh class, Model for End-Stage Liver Disease score);
-	* the height of wedged-hepatic vein pressure;
+	* the height of wedged-hepatic vein pressure >12mmhg
 	* the size of the varix;
 	* the location of the varix;
 	* endoscopic stigmata,